MikeYankeeOscarBeta/PiFMPlay/README.md

 PiFM is written by [Icrobotics](http://www.icrobotics.co.uk/wiki/index.php)

 PiFMPlay is written by Mikael Jakhelln.
+"It's not pretty, but i works." - MJ

 ##How to use it:
 Put pifmplay on your pi (e.g /home/pi).